The Importance of Family Psychoeducation

 Family psychoeducation helps individuals suffering from mental illness to stay courageous in the face of seemingly insurmountable challenges.
 It is a growing field within psychiatric rehabilitation that provides families with information about mental illness and teaches the skills necessary to best support a loved one with a mental illness.
 In addition, families often find comfort in knowing that other families are experiencing similar situations every day.
-Conducted by mental health professionals holding a doctorate in psychology or a master’s degree in psychology, family psychoeducation is usually offered as part of an overall clinical treatment plan for an individual with such illnesses as bipolar disorder, major depression, obsessive compulsive disorder, and borderline personality disorder.
+Conducted by mental health professionals holding a doctorate in psychology or a master’s degree in clinical mental health counseling, family psychoeducation is usually offered as part of an overall clinical treatment plan for an individual with such illnesses as bipolar disorder, major depression, obsessive compulsive disorder, and borderline personality disorder.

 “Psychoeducation literally means being more aware or having more information than before.
 Family members have an opportunity to learn what mental illness is and how it affects their loved ones.
 Family members can also gain a better understanding of what symptoms to look for so that they can help a loved one access the appropriate services much sooner, potentially avoiding an unhealthy situation,” said Dr. Veronica Carey, chair of the Psychiatric Rehabilitation Association’s (PRA) Academy of Psychiatric Rehabilitation and Recovery, a consultant to the state office of mental health in Pennsylvania, and a Walden University faculty member.